sinch/ios-proximity-tutorial/readme.md

     _theNewCallScreen.statusLabel.text = @"Connected";
 	}
 ```
-Here we’re simply changing the status when the call is connected, easy stuff!
+Here we’re simply changing the status when the call is connected.
+Easy stuff!

 Now let’s work with callDidEnd.
 There are two occasions when this method could be called: When the other user ends the call or when this particular user ends the call.
 Let’s work on the first scenario.